You are here

 Trip from Karaganda to Balkhash.

-Apparently, these are the remains of the floor of the second floor.
-Thus, it was established that the building was two-story.
-This is confirmed by the traditions of local residents, the height of the southern wall, and the presence of a window at the height of the second floor.
+Thus, it has been established that the building was two-story.
+This is confirmed by local legends, the height of the southern wall, and the presence of a window at the height of the second floor.
+The entire palace and its outbuildings are built of poorly hewn stone slabs.

 Authority:

-The information used materials M.A.
-Chekaninsky "The ruins of Kyzyl-Kent in the Karkaraly region" 1928.
+Information used materials M.A.
+Chekaninsky "Ruins of Kyzyl-Kent in Karkaraly region" 1928.